 Unlike the previous year where there was noticeably less Wednesday attendees, Chapter 11 welcomed double the number of citizens ready to start their 5-day adventure.
 I found myself calling Barrio Loco my new home, which was conveniently surrounded by a mixture of food stalls, offering both vegan and meat alternatives, and only a short downhill walk from the Hidden Woods.
 One of four forests, the Hidden Woods saw your feet sink into the sandy floors as you danced under an array of intricately detailed lanterns.
 Although beautiful in the day, as the sun peaked through the branches, it came to life in the night, the trees becoming illuminated by multicoloured fairy lights, creating a kaleidoscopic space for people to dance freely.

 Welcoming Boomtown’s first evening, the sun began to set over the fields of colour, with a buzz for Mungo’s Hi-Fi’s 8 pm set at the Psychedelic Forest.
 Supplying the sounds of reggae and dancehall, Chapter 11 would not have been the same without them, with the 6-piece production unit from Glasgow regular performers at the festival over the years.
 A pathway of prismatic lights led the way into the forest, where the bass from the speakers made the floor vibrate beneath your feet.
 Mosaic décor draped from the trees as strobe lights of yellow, orange and blue lit up the trouble-free, smiling faces of those dancing.
-Quickly filled to capacity, there was an unquestionable feeling of unity amongst strangers, as the crowd erupted to the opening sounds of “Did You Really Know”.
+Quickly filled to capacity kamagra quality and cheap, there was an unquestionable feeling of unity amongst strangers, as the crowd erupted to the opening sounds of “Did You Really Know”.

 Mungo’s Hi-Fi at the Psychedelic Forest (Image credit: Sophia Mallett)